-Application Note 23: The ECDSA with plain signature format is selected for the signature algorithm implemented by the TOE for the Terminal Authentication Protocol (cf. [EACTR], Appendix A.6.4 and D.3.3 for details).
-The signature verification is used to verify the card verifiable certificates and the authentication attempt of the terminal generated a digital signature for the TOE challenge, see [EACTR], sec.
-4.4.
-The respective static public keys are imported within the respective certificates (CT, CDV)
+204 Application Note 24: The ECDSA with plain signature format is selected for the signature algorithm implemented by the TOE for the Terminal Authentication Protocol (cf. [EACTR, part 3 Appendix A.6] for details).
+The signature verification is used to verify the card verifiable certificates and the authentication attempt of the terminal generated a digital signature for the TOE challenge, see [EACTR, part 2 sec.
+3.4].
+The respective static public keys are imported within the respective certificates (CT, CDV) during the TA and are extracted by the TOE using PKCVCA as the root key stored in the TOE during its personalization (see P.Terminal\PKI).